Political movements in Jammu and Kashmir (princely state): 1931 agitation

 Prior to 1931, Muslims in the state were divided into several groups, each with its own demands.
 In 1920, the silk factory workers struck work to call for a pay rise.
 Four years later, they launched an even bigger agitation due to poor working conditions.
 The Reading Room Party from Srinagar endeavored to gain improved education facilities and more administrative work opportunities for Muslims.
 In Jammu, the Muslim Young Men's League in Jammu involved itself in covert activities geared towards obtaining independence for the state.
+In 1930, the Kashmiris started their freedom movement against Dogra rule.

 These early activities were not broad in their scope but in July 1931 Kashmir's Muslims launched their first massive protest against the Dogra regime.
 Encouraged by the ulama, Kashmiri Muslims rebelled against what they saw as an unfair Hindu administration.

 On 13 July 1931, several Kashmiri Muslims protesting the arrest of Abdul Qayyum (a non-Kashmiri arrested for encouraging people to rebel against the Dogra rule) were shot dead by police firing.
 The protests gained momentum after the killings and for the first time communal rioting broke out in the Valley, in which three Hindus were killed.
 Muslims termed the anti-Dogra movement a 'religious war'.
 The Maharajah Hari Singh instituted the Glancy Commission to inquire into the Muslim complaints, although this move was vehemently opposed by the Kashmiri Pandits.

 After this major agitation Hari Singh reluctantly introduced democracy to the state following British intercession.
 In what political scientist Ishtiaq Ahmed describes as a 'positive' development, the Maharajah allowed his subjects to create political groups.
 However, the democratic system was very limited, offering only restricted freedoms, and did not include universal adult franchise with only five percent of state subjects being given the right to vote for a practically powerless Praja Sabha (People's Assembly).
 Only six percent of Muslims in the state had the right to vote, compared with 25 percent of non-Muslims who did have the right.